Federated Learning with Heterogeneous Differential Privacy: Privacy Guarantees within Federated Learning

-To design privacy-preserving federated learning algorithms using differential privacy, a few modifications are required to the baseline federated averaging algorithm.
-Specifically, two modifications are introduced: clipping and noising.
+\textbf{Privacy-preserving FL:} To design privacy-preserving FL algorithms using DP, certain modifications to the baseline \textsc{FedAvg} algorithm are required.
+In particular, the following modifications are introduced: clipping and noising.
 Considering client-level privacy, the averaging operation at the server is the target of such modifications.
-Assume clients are selected each round with probability $q$ from the population of all clients of size $N$.
-First, each client update is clipped to have norm at most $S$, then the average is computed and additive Gaussian noise is added with mean zero and co-variance $\sigma^2 I = z^2(\frac{S}{qN})^2 I$.
+Suppose that clients are selected at each round from the population of all clients of size $N$, with a certain probability denoted by $q$.
+First, each client update is clipped to have a norm at most $S$, then the average is computed followed by adding a Gaussian noise with mean zero and co-variance $\sigma^2 I = z^2(\frac{S}{qN})^2 I$.
 The variable $z$ is referred to as the noise multiplier, which dictates the achievable values of $(\epsilon, \delta)$-DP.
-Training the model via multiple rounds increases the amount of leaked information, the moment accountant method, introduced by \cite{abadi2016deep}, can be used to provide a tighter estimate of the resulting DP parameters $(\epsilon, \delta)$.
+Training the model through multiple rounds increases the amount of leaked information.
+Luckily, the moment accountant method in \cite{abadi2016deep} can be used to provide a tighter estimate of the resulting DP parameters $(\epsilon, \delta)$.
+This method achieves client-level DP.
+It is worth noting that the noise can be added on the client side but needs to achieve the desired resulting noise variance in the output of the aggregator at the server, which is still the desired client-level DP.
+Selecting the clipping threshold as well as the noise multiplier is essential to obtaining useful models with meaningful privacy guarantees.

-Selecting the clipping threshold as well as the noise multiplier is instrumental to getting useful models with desirable privacy guarantees.
-During training, the norm of updates can either increase or decrease, if the norm increases or decreases significantly compared to the clipping norm, the algorithm may slow down or diverge.
-Hence, \cite{andrew2019differentially} presented a solution to privately and adaptively update the clipping norm during each round of communication in federated learning based on the feedback from clients on whether or not their update norm exceeded the clipping norm.
-We consider this as the baseline for privacy-preserving federated learning algorithm and refer to it in the rest of the paper as \emph{DP-FedAvg}.
-The case where no noise is added is the baseline for non-private federated learning algorithm, which is referred to simply as \emph{non-private}.
+One issue that comes up during the training of DP models is the norm of updates can either increase or decrease; if the norm increases or decreases significantly compared to the clipping norm, the algorithm may slow down or diverge. \cite{andrew2019differentially} presented a solution to privately and adaptively update the clipping norm during each round of communication in FL based on the feedback from clients on whether or not their update norm exceeded the clipping norm.
+We consider this as the baseline for the privacy-preserving FL algorithm and refer to it in the rest of the paper as \textsc{DP-FedAvg}~\cite{andrew2019differentially}.
+The case where no noise is added is the baseline for non-private FL algorithm, which is referred to simply as \textsc{Non-Private}.